Last Updated on June 9, 2024 by Soumya

 Take a stroll through Charleston’s French Quarter

-Once done with your delicious breakfast, head to Charleston’s French Quarter, just 5 minutes from the restaurant.
+Once you’ve had your delicious breakfast, head to Charleston’s French Quarter, which is just five minutes from the restaurant.

 A small neighborhood in the historic district, the French Quarter, gets its name from many French Huguenots who fled religious persecution and settled there.